 1. What are the eligibility requirements for study abroad?

-The basic requirements are that you must be at least 18 years of age and have a cumulative GPA of 2.5 or above.
+The basic requirements are that you are at least 18 years of age and have a cumulative GPA of 2.5 or above.
+Students with a GPA below 2.5 may be considered on a case-by-case basis.
 Some institutions require a higher GPA and you can find this information in the program description.
 Your study abroad advisor will explain the specific requirements for your chosen program.

 Students must be in good standing to study abroad.
 Information about academic standing can be found in the New Student Orientation Handbook.